Homotopy morphisms between convolution homotopy Lie algebras: Invariance of Maurer--Cartan spaces

 \section{Invariance of Maurer--Cartan spaces}

-Given an $\L_\infty$-algebra, one can associate to it a Kan complex --- the Deligne--Hinich--Getzler $\infty$-groupoid, or deformation $\infty$-groupoid --- \cite{Hin97}, \cite{Get09}.
+Given an $\L_\infty$-algebra, one can associate to it a Kan complex --- the Deligne--Hinich--Getzler $\infty$-grou\-poid, or deformation $\infty$-grou\-poid --- \cite{Hin97}, \cite{Get09}.
 In this section, we study the homotopical behavior of the deformation $\infty$-groupoids associated to convolution homotopy Lie algebras under $\alpha$-weak equivalences and $\infty_\alpha$-quasi-isomorphisms.